coderefinery/reproducible-research/content/environments.md

 ## You may have use for containers in different ways

-- Installing a certain software is tricky, or not supported for your operating system? -> See if an image is available and run the software from a container instead!
+- **Installing a certain software is tricky**, or not supported for your operating system? - Check if an image is available and run the software from a container instead!
-- You want to make sure your colleagues are using the same environment for running your code? -> Provide them an image of your container!
+- You want to make sure your colleagues are using the **same environment** for running your code? - Provide them an image of your container!
-  - If this does not work, because they are using a different architecture than you do? -> Provide a definition file for them to build the image suitable to their computers.
+  - If this does not work, because they are using a different architecture than you do? - Provide a definition file for them to **build the image suitable to their computers**.
 This does not create the exact environment as you have, but in most cases similar enough.

 ## The container recipe